ARCHER2-HPC/archer2-website/community/nfcs/index.md

 An important component of the NetworkPlus is the distribution of funding to support the building of community and contributing to the development of the roadmap.
 Approximately £2m of total funding is available for short term projects built around the three pillars of the NetworkPlus: Governance, Technology, and Community.

-The project lead team are: Jon Hays (Queen Mary University London), Sadaf Alum (University of Bristol), Josephine Beech-Brandt (EPCC, University of Edinburgh), Adrian Hines (JASMIN, STFC) and Aassil Alexandrov (Hartree, STFC).
+The project lead team are: Jon Hays (PI, Queen Mary University London), Sadaf Alum (University of Bristol), Josephine Beech-Brandt (EPCC, University of Edinburgh), Adrian Hines (JASMIN, STFC) and Aassil Alexandrov (Hartree, STFC).
+The team is supported by John Masih (Project Manager), Rui Apóstolo (Community Enagement), David Meredith (Industry Engagement) and will be joined by a project administrator and a technical coordinator.

 ## Flexible Funding Call